Unusual Events In Exercises 37 and 38, find the indicated probabi... | Channels for Pearson+

 Unusual Events In Exercises 37 and 38, find the indicated probabilities.
 Then determine if the event is unusual.
 Explain your reasoning.

 Rock-Paper-Scissors The probability of winning a game of rock-paper-scissors is 1/3.
 You play nine games of rock-paper-scissors.
-Find the probability that the number of games you win is (c) less than two.
+Find the probability that the number of games you win is (a) exactly five

 Verified step by step guidance